dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

 {% include image.html url='/assets/svalbard/husky-in-snow.jpg' caption='Huskies chilling in the snow' %}

-In what will feel like too short a time, you'll be back at the kennels for some complementary biscuits, and drinks (alcoholic too!) and be taken back to town.
+In what will feel like too short a time, you'll be back at the kennels for some complimentary biscuits, and drinks (alcoholic too!) and be taken back to town.

 Take this moment to get some food and drinks!
 Drop into Svalbar, which is a pub on the main high street of Longyearbyen and would fit in any modern capital city.
 They serve great food and draught or bottled beer.